elasticdotventures/dotfiles/README.md

 [![asciicast](https://asciinema.org/a/QxGcR4JrvSI6ReVi4dhwsYkUP.png)](https://asciinema.org/a/QxGcR4JrvSI6ReVi4dhwsYkUP)

-NOTE: It crashes at the end because I'm not done with the Azure Container Registry piece.
+NOTE: It crashes at the end because I'm not done with the Azure Container Registry piece (now, i've abandoned that in favor of dockerhub).

-The long term goal is to do an interactive setup, similiar to how Slackware used to install Linux with many, many packages all designed and tested to worktogether (except _b00t_'s case it's generating/updating the various cloud json & YAML files using menus)
+_b00t_ is building towards an interactive startup, similiar to how Slackware used to install Linux with many, many packages all designed and tested to worktogether (except _b00t_'s case it's generating/updating the various cloud json & YAML files using menus) skills structured for global ai/ops.

 ------
 ```text/plain